Royals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- When it comes to the over/under, the Royals and their foes are 6-4-0 in their previous 10 contests.
+- In their previous 10 matchups with a total posted by sportsbooks, the Royals and their foes are 6-4-0 when it comes to hitting the over.

-- The Royals' record against the spread is 1-1-0 over their previous 10 matchups (oddsmakers set spreads in two of those matchups).
+- The Royals' ATS record is 1-1-0 over their last 10 matchups (bookmakers set spreads in two of those matchups).
+Kansas City and its opponent have fallen short of the over/under for three consecutive games, with the average total set by bookmakers during that span being 8.5.

 Discover More About This Game